Amending Minnesota birth certificates

 The Minnesota Department of Health (MDH) is responsible for making the corrections to birth records.
 MDH has an administrative process available for amending birth records, including items such as name and sex.
 Individuals seeking to change information listed on their record should download and complete the amendment-application form, enclose needed supporting documentation, and mail with the administrative fee to MDH (address on form).

-To change the sex on one’s birth record, enclose an "ACT letter" from a doctor.
+To change the sex on one’s birth record, MDH requests that you enclose with your application an "ACT letter" from a doctor.
 With respect to changing the name on one’s birth record, under Minnesota law, a person who has changed their name by court order is entitled to an amended birth record, showing their new name, by enclosing a certified copy of the order.
 Requests to change information on minors’ birth records may be made by a parent or guardian.
 These options are available to anyone with a Minnesota birth record, regardless of where they currently live.

 Minnesota residents born elsewhere should consult the requirements of their state of birth.
 For a summary of information about other states' requirements for amending birth records, click here.
 If a person’s state of birth requires a court order, the person may petition the court in their county of residence in Minnesota for an order directing the amendment of out-of-state records.